DMGT-TECH/authenticated-cloud-docs/README.md

 ## Rendering locally

 There is a script `localhost.sh` that takes care of copy the files necessary to run your docusaurus site locally.
-In this mode, any changes you make to the content appear instantly on the local version of your site.
+A browser window will load with the local site preview (or visit http://localhost:3000).
+When serving locally, any changes you make to the content appear instantly on the local version of your site.

 # Configuration

-The intent is for all non-secret configuration information, like the base domain/hosted zone information, to be specified in the top level .env file.
+By design, all non-secret configuration information, like the base domain/hosted zone information, to be specified in the top level .env file.

 See the .env file for configurable settings.

 The `ALGOLIA_SEARCH_` keys are optional (don't set them if you don't wish to configure Algolia search for your site.)

+The goal is to use Github Secrets for confidential information.  (**TODO** Move the site's public key into the .env file.)

 ## Required Secrets